-Figure 1 shows the total number of conflict-related fatalities in our sample for the 1990-2003 period.
-We can see an increase in conflict deaths in 1997, coinciding with the outbreak of the Asian financial crisis.
+Over the 1990-2003 period, conflict deaths steeply rise in 1997, coinciding with the outbreak of the Asian financial crisis.
 The number of fatalities peaks in the first years after President Suharto's fall, before the level of violence tends to decrease again from 2001 onwards.
-Fatal violence is thereby highly locally concentrated: out of the 96 districts in the sample, only 11 districts report ten or more deaths from group violence in the years 1998 and 1999, while more than 50 per cent had no fatalities at all.
-As a matter of fact, we observe an average of only 1.3 fatalities per district once the 1998 May riots in Jakarta are excluded (Table 3).
+Fatal violence is thereby rather locally concentrated: out of the 96 districts in the sample, only 11 districts report ten or more deaths from group violence in the years 1998 and 1999, while more than 50 per cent had no fatalities at all (Table 3).

-Figure 2 depicts the distribution of violence across the regions included in the analysis for the 1998-1999 period.
-Aside from the capital city, violence was predominantly observed in the western and central parts of Java, while large parts of East Java remained relatively peaceful.
+For the 1998-1999 period, aside from the capital city, violence was often observed in the western and central parts of Java, while large parts of East Java remained relatively peaceful.
 The islands of West Nusa Tenggara uniformly show low conflict intensities; ten fatalities are reported from the northern districts of South Sulawesi, Luwu und North Luwu.
-Finally, Table 4 reports descriptive statistics for the variables used in the regression analysis that we now discuss.
+However, such spatial heterogeneity in violence outbreaks makes these data suitable for econometric exploitation.
+Table 4 reports descriptive statistics for the variables used in the regression analysis that we now discuss.